Dynatrace/openkit-java/README.md

 ### (Unit-)Testing the OpenKit
 * Java Runtime Environment (JRE) 6, 7 or 8
-  All further dependencies for testing (JUnit, Hamcrest, Mockito) are managed by Gradle.
+  Dependencies for testing (JUnit, Hamcrest, Mockito) are managed by Gradle.

 ## Building the Source